etianen/django-reversion/docs/api.rst

 You can use django-reversion's API to build powerful version-controlled views outside of the built-in admin site.

-**Please note:** The django-reversion API underwent a number of changes for the 1.5 release.
-The old API is now deprecated, and was removed in django-reversion 1.7.
-Documentation for the old API can be found on the :ref:`deprecated low-level API <api>` page.

 Registering models with django-reversion
 ----------------------------------------